falcosecurity/falco/examples/k8s_audit_config/README.md

 It is run as `bash ./enable-k8s-audit.sh <variant> static`. `<variant>` can be one of the following:

-* "minikube"
+* `minikube`
-* "kops"
+* `kops`

-When running with variant="kops", you must either modify the script to specify the kops apiserver hostname or set it via the environment: `APISERVER_HOST=api.my-kops-cluster.com bash ./enable-k8s-audit.sh kops`
+When running with `variant` equal to `kops`, you must either modify the script to specify the kops apiserver hostname or set it via the environment: `APISERVER_HOST=api.my-kops-cluster.com bash ./enable-k8s-audit.sh kops`

 Its output looks like this: